cardano-foundation/CIPs/CIP-0068/README.md

 ## Abstract

-This proposal defines a metadata standard making use of output datums not only for NFTs but any asset class.
+This proposal defines a metadata standard for native assets making use of output datums not only for NFTs but any asset class.

 ## Motivation

-[CIP-0025](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0025) has plenty of limitations:
+[CIP-0025](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0025) has plenty of limitations, to name a few

 - zero programmability
 - it is very hard to update/evolve the metadata
 - the metadata are not readable from a plutus validator.

-This standard tackles all these problems and offers many more advantages not only for NFTs, but also for any asset class.
+This standard tackles all these problems and offers many more advantages, not only for NFTs, but also for any asset class that may follow.
 Additionally, this CIP will introduce a way to classify tokens so that third parties like wallets can easily know what the kind of token it is.

 ## Considerations

-The basic idea is to have two assets issued in the same transaction, where one references the other.
+The basic idea is to have two assets issued, where one references the other.
 We call these two a `reference NFT` and an `user token`, where the `user token` can be an NFT, FT or any other asset class that is transferable and represents any value.
 So, the `user token` is the actual asset that lives in a user's wallet.

-To find the metadata for the `user token` you need to look for the output, where the `reference NFT` is locked in (this is tracable since they are forged in the same transaction).
-This output contains an inline datum, which holds the metadata.
+To find the metadata for the `user token` you need to look for the output, where the `reference NFT` is locked in.
+How this is done concretely will become clear below.
+Moreover, this output contains a datum, which holds the metadata.
 The advantage of this approach is that the issuer of the assets can decide how the transaction output with the `reference NFT` is locked and further handled.
 If the issuer wants complete immutable metadata, the `reference NFT` can be locked at the address of an unspendable script.
 Similarly, if the issuer wants the NFTs/FTs to evolve or wants a mechanism to update the metadata, the `reference NFT` can be locked at the address of a script with arbitrary logic that the issuer decides.

-Lastly and most importantly, with this construction the metadata can be referenced by a PlutusV2 scripts with the use of reference inputs [CIP-0031](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0031).
+Lastly and most importantly, with this construction, the metadata can be used by a PlutusV2 script with the use of reference inputs [CIP-0031](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0031).
 This will drive further innovation in the token space.

 ## Specification